e4nu/e4nuanalysiscode/README.md

 Each class has a specific role within the e4nu analysis:
 - **ConfigueI**: it is responsible for the analysis configuration.
 The configuration is setup with an input txt file (see ConfigFiles/example_configuration.txt).
 All aspects of the analysis are configurable.
 It can be used to change the signal Topology definition, or turn off/on analysis cuts/requirements.
 - **BackgroundI**: it deals with all background subtraction methods.
+More information on the available configuration setups can be found in Configuration Guide.
 - **AnalysisI**: it deals with analysis features common between data and MC.
 In particular:
   1. Requires valid event weights
   2. Electron kinematic cuts